RikoLi/AAAI-21-CAP-re-implementation/README.md

+# CAP Re-implementation

 This project is a re-implementation work of AAAI 2021 paper *Camera-aware Proxies for Unsupervised Person Re-ID*, with the dataset changed to [VeRi](https://vehiclereid.github.io/VeRi/).

+The official implementation version is open-sourced at [CAP-master](https://github.com/Terminator8758/CAP-master ).

 ## Prerequisites